Introduction » Core Concepts

 To learn more about commands, check out the Commands guide.

-A mapper is an object that takes relation and maps it into a different representation.
+A mapper is an object that takes a relation and maps it onto a different representation.
 Mappers are generated automatically, and in typical cases, you don't have to define them.
 However, ROM provides a DSL to define custom mappings, or you can register your mapper objects for custom, non-standard queries, or complex cross-datastore mappings.

 To learn more about mappers, check out the Mappers guide.